Mid-County misses brunt of storm force, power loss largest concern - Port Arthur News

 “We are so happy,” he said.
 “We have several trees down, power lines down and most of the city is without power, but we are so happy that we the missed most of it.
 We were very fortunate and this is much less damage than Rita.”

-Sosa said Groves reported 70-75mph sustained winds.
+Sosa said Groves reported 70-75 mph sustained winds.

 “We were out first light and we have all of our crews doing damage assessments,” he said.
-“I didn’t see any major damage of any structures, that doesn’t mean there weren’t any, but every place I’ve gone the most I’ve seen are loose shingles or some roof damage.”
+“I didn’t see any major damage of any structures.
+That doesn’t mean there weren’t any, but every place I’ve gone the most I’ve seen are loose shingles or some roof damage.”

 The city’s biggest concern is removing trees from the roadway, identifying down power lines and removing obstacles from the streets.